namiroues/mdanalysis/package/doc/sphinx/source/index.rst

 User Guide
 ==========

-The MDAnalysis `User Guide`_ provides comprehensive information on how to use the library.
+The MDAnalysis `User Guide`_ provides comprehensive information on how to `install <https://userguide.mdanalysis.org/stable/installation.html>`_ and use the library.
 We would recommend that new users have a look at the `Quick Start Guide`_.
 The User Guide also has a set of `examples`_ on how to use the MDAnalysis library which may be of interest.